Idaho Whitetail Rut Prediction 2026: Peak Dates and the Week to Hunt

 05The week to burn a vacation day

 Take November 9–13 off, or push to November 16–20 to catch the back half of the chase and the front of the peak — northern Idaho's rut runs late enough that the third week of November is prime.
 With weekends attached, either block puts you in the woods for the heart of the rut.
 Idaho's general deer rifle season in much of the north runs through November, overlapping the rut, so the timing is favorable; just confirm your unit's exact season dates and rules with Idaho Fish and Game.
-And don't sweat the November 7 full moon; the conception data doesn't support moon timing, but a hard overnight temperature drop will put deer on their feet.
+The moon, for what it's worth: November 9 is a new moon, so the earlier block runs under dark skies.
+The later block opens on a waxing crescent, hits first quarter — a half-lit moon — on November 17, and is waxing gibbous by the 20th.
+The full moon doesn't come until November 24, right as Idaho's peak breeding winds down.
+None of that shifts the rut a day — conception data is clear on it — but a hard overnight freeze, or the first real snow off the Panhandle mountains, is what turns on daylight movement.

 06How to hunt the rut in Idaho